 We look after gas governance and markets, such as pipeline access, balancing and reconciliation in the system, and data and day-to-day production and consumption.
 We work closely with other agencies regulating aspects of the energy system.

-The Government’s policy objectives for the gas industry in New Zealand are set out primarily in the Gas Act 1992 available on Legislation.govt.nz, and the Government Policy Statement 2008 (GPS).
+The Government’s policy objectives for the gas industry in New Zealand are set out primarily in the Gas Act 1992 available on Legislation.govt.nz, and the Government Policy Statement of Gas Governance 2008 (GPS).

-The gas market is governed by the following regulations and rules jointly developed by the Gas Industry Co and the Government.
+The gas market is governed by the following regulations jointly developed by the Gas Industry Co and the Government.

-We have developed and administer the following rules for the gas industry.
-These rules are made under certain provisions of the Gas Act 1992.
+We have developed and administer the following rules for the gas industry, under certain provisions of the Gas Act 1992.

 Other government agencies look after various Acts and secondary legislation (regulations) relating to aspects of the gas industry as follows.